 All Wells Fargo credit card interest rates are variable, meaning they change with the market.
 And most are expressed as a range.
 The better your credit is, the better your chances of getting a lower interest rate.
-Some Wells Fargo cards also have 0% introductory interest rates on purchases and balance transfers for a certain number of months.
-After any such 0% rates end, you’ll owe interest on the remaining balance at the regular APR.
+Keep in mind that you’ll need good or excellent credit to be approved for most Wells Fargo credit cards.

-Wells Fargo credit card interest rates by card:
+Here are the Wells Fargo credit card interest rates by card:

 You always want to have the lowest interest rate possible, but that’s also assuming you’ll need to be paying interest.
 If you commit to paying off your card every month and not spending above your means, it won’t matter what the interest rate is.
 And then, when you know you have a large purchase coming up that will take time to pay off, you can get a card with a 0% APR.
 Just make sure you pay off the balance before the 0% APR period ends.